 Holger’s record collection has more pieces than he can count.
 It hasn’t slowed down his acquisition.
 “I love collecting vinyl albums and visit used records stores wherever I travel,” he says.
 “I especially love tracking down signed albums, books, memorabilia etc.”

 Holger has also won a host of awards for his contributions to the music scene.
-These include membership in the Order of Canada for contributions to Canadian culture, Media Person of the Year at the National Maple Blues Awards and Best Public Radio Broadcaster from the Blues Music Association in Memphis (the first time a non-American received that recognition.)
+These include membership in the Order of Canada for contributions to Canadian culture, Media Person of the Year at the National Maple Blues Awards, Best Public Radio Broadcaster from the Blues Music Association in Memphis (the first time a non-American received that recognition).
+In 2019, Holger was inducted into the Folk DJ Hall of Fame.

 Canada’s longest-running blues program has been on the air since 1969.
 Natch’l Blues is the quintessential destination for the serious blues fan or the curious newcomer.
 Presented every week by Canada’s blues emissary, Holger Petersen, head of Stony Plain Records and long-time CKUA host, the program is a collection of the best music of the genre and interviews with the greatest names in blues.
 Most of the music that he programs comes from his own collection, and he’s constantly finding out more about regional styles along with obscure artists and labels.